britsman/PostmortemForge/README.md

   else is rejected with a `SourceError` rather than guessed.
 - Blank lines and lines starting with `#` are skipped (the metric header is the one `#` line that carries meaning).
+- Every event records its provenance: the source path and a 1-based inclusive line span, rendered as `path:line` or `path:start-end`.

+The metric reader models a single scalar series with one threshold and one direction.
+On each data point it records the value and whether it breached, so correlation can later find the breach window without re-reading the file.

+## Clock alignment